 That said, anytime you carry a pistol, the safety should be on.
 It helps to prevent accidental discharges from dropped weapons.
 Again, know where it’s at and how to turn it off and on quickly.

 Back to the S&W 39.
-While the military didn’t pick the weapon up, several state law enforcement agencies did.
+While the military didn’t pick up the weapon, several state law enforcement agencies did.
 In turn, large metropolitan police departments began using it, and there was a trickle down effect.
 Where revolvers were the weapons most police officers carried before, today that’s changed and revolvers are definitely in the minority.
 Most officers carry a 9mm pistol today though they might come from a variety of manufacturers.

 Now there’s three other deputies on the department in my novel who all carry 9mms.
 In the case of RJ and the under-sheriff, they carry the same make and model, the S&W Model 39.
 RJs lady friend carries one.
 So not only can they use each others bullets, they can even use the same pistol magazines.
 So we have three deputies that can swap ammo at the very least.
 Additionally, other officers in different departments carry the Model 39, or different 9mm pistol.
 The advantage of such a practice is obvious.